A Discriminative Latent-Variable Model for Bilingual Lexicon Induction: Background

-When the edge set $E$ takes the form of a \textbf{matching}, we will denote it as $\mathbf{m}$.\footnote{A matching is an edge set where none of the edges share common vertices \cite{west_introduction_2000}.} In general, we will be interested in partial matchings, where many vertices have no incident edges.
-We will write $\Mcal$ for the set of all partial matchings on the bipartite graph~$G$.
-The set of vertices in $\Vtrg$ (respectively~$\Vsrc$) with no incident edges will be termed $\utrg$ (respectively $\usrc$).
-Note that for any matching $\mathbf{m}$, we have the identity $\utrg = \Vtrg \setminus \{ i : (i, j) \in \mathbf{m}\}$.
+When the edge set $E$ takes the form of a \textbf{bipartite matching}, we will denote it as $\matching$.
+In general, we will be interested in partial bipartite matchings, i.e., bipartite matchings where some vertices may have \emph{no} incident edges.
+We will write $\matchings$ for the set of all partial matchings on the bipartite graph~$G$.
+The set of vertices in $\Vtrg$ (respectively, $\Vsrc$) with no incident edges will be termed $\utrg$ (respectively, $\usrc$).
+Note that for any matching $\matching$, we have the identity $\utrg = \Vtrg \setminus \{ i : (i, j) \in \matching\}$.\looseness=-1